-In real-world applications, one classification task is often correlated with other classification tasks, and mining the correlations among multiple tasks can be good for feature learning \cite{evgeniou2007multi}.
+In real-world applications, one classification task is often correlated with other classification tasks, and mining the correlations among multiple categories can be good for feature learning \cite{evgeniou2007multi}.
 Our experiments also demonstrate this point (See the details in \ref{comp_role}).
-Thus, we add a regularization term into (\ref{total_obj2}) to capture the correlation relationships among multiple classification tasks, and the new objective function becomes:
+Thus, we add a regularization term into (\ref{total_obj2}) to capture the correlations among multiple categories, and the new objective function becomes:

-where $\rho$ is a trade-off parameter. $\|\mathbf{W}^T\|_{\Gamma}=tr(\mathbf{W}\Gamma\mathbf{W}^T)$ is the Mahalanobis norm of the matrix $\mathbf{W}^T$, where $\Gamma$ plays the role of the inverse covariance matrix that encodes the correlation relationships between the weight vectors $\mathbf{w}_i$ \cite{zhang2012convex}.
+where $\rho$ is a trade-off parameter. $\|\mathbf{W}^T\|_{\Gamma}^2=tr(\mathbf{W}\Gamma\mathbf{W}^T)$ is the Mahalanobis norm of the matrix $\mathbf{W}^T$. $\Gamma$ plays the role of the inverse covariance matrix that encodes the correlations among the weight vectors $\mathbf{w}_i$ \cite{zhang2012convex}.
 The inverse matrix of $\Gamma$ is constrained to be positive definite and unit trace, in order to obtain a valid solution.
 The effect of the last term in (\ref{total_obj3}) is to penalize the complexity of $\mathbf{W}$ relying on the Mahalanobis norm, as well as to learn the inverse covariance matrix $\Gamma$ simultaneously.

-We use the Urban Land Cover dataset \cite{johnson2013classifying}, a multi-class classification dataset, to visualize the correlation coefficient matrix of weight vectors, which can be obtained based on the learned $\Gamma$.
+We use the Urban Land Cover dataset \cite{johnson2013classifying}, a multi-class classification dataset, to visualize the correlation coefficient matrix of the weight vectors, which can be obtained based on the learned $\Gamma$.
 The result is shown in Fig. \ref{correlation_matrix}.
-We can see that there are indeed correlations among multiple classification tasks (e.g. the second and the third weight vectors).
+We can see that there are indeed correlations among the multiple categories (e.g. the second and the third weight vectors).